rails/rails/guides/source/action_view_overview.md

 #### image_path

-Computes the path to an image asset in the +app/assets/images+ directory.
+Computes the path to an image asset in the `app/assets/images` directory.
 Full paths from the document root will be passed through.
-Used internally by +image_tag+ to build the image path.
+Used internally by `image_tag` to build the image path.

 ```ruby
 image_path("edit.png") # => /assets/edit.png